thomasforth/PESAParser/README.md

 Code is in C# .NET Core 3.
 The .sln file will open in Visual Studio 2019 Community Edition and requires a number of NuGet packages for Excel reading and CSV writing.

-A PowerBI explorer of the data is available online at https://app.powerbi.com/view?r=eyJrIjoiZThiNWE2ZDYtZDQ4Ny00YTU4LWExYjItM2JiZDlkNGUwMDBjIiwidCI6IjU3NjE4NTlmLWVlNjMtNDc0ZS04NzQ2LTRkZGNjMGQzZTllNSJ9.
-The included .pbix file can also be opened in PowerBI for further manipulation.
+A (PowerBI explorer of the data is available online)[https://app.powerbi.com/view?r=eyJrIjoiZThiNWE2ZDYtZDQ4Ny00YTU4LWExYjItM2JiZDlkNGUwMDBjIiwidCI6IjU3NjE4NTlmLWVlNjMtNDc0ZS04NzQ2LTRkZGNjMGQzZTllNSJ9].
+The included .pbix file can be opened in PowerBI for further manipulation.

 ## Sources
 I download PESA tables and CRA databases from the following URLs,